Johnie-The-Dev/Johnie-The-Dev/README.md

-- 👋 Hi, I’m @mr-robot-the-anonymous
+- 👋 Hi, I’m @Johnie-The-Dev
-- 👀 I’m interested in web development and mobile development
+- 👀 I’m interested in web development and Artificial Intelligence
 - 🌱 I love Python with Django
 - 💞️ I’m looking to collaborate
 - 📫 How to reach me ...johnkarish073@gmail.com